ScooloV/bbpedia/docs/death_zone/new_inducements.md

 **"TAKE THIS!
 OOOPS..."**

-Horatio conjures up a fireball spell and flinngs it with his legendarily poor aim in the general direction of the action on the pitch. ~~Horatio may cast this spell either at the start of any of the opposition's team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.~~ Horatio may cast this spell at the end of either player's team turn, before the next team turn begins.
-Choose a target square anywhere on the pitch.
+Horatio conjures up a fireball spell and flinngs it with his legendarily poor aim in the general direction of the action on the pitch. ~~Horatio may cast this spell either at the start of any of the opposition's team turns, before any player is activated, or immediately after any of the opposition's team turns has ended.~~ <span style="color: darkmagenta">Horatio may cast this spell at the end of either player's team turn, before the next team turn begins.</span> Choose a target square anywhere on the pitch.
 The target square is moved D3 squares in a direction determined by rolling a D8 and referring to the Random Direction template.
 After moving the target square, roll a D6 for each Standing player (from either team) that is either in the target square or a square adjacent to it:

 * On a roll of 4+, the player has been hit by the Fireball.
 * On a roll of 1-3, the player manages to avoid the Fireball.